Fig rolls are classic English biscuits have a sweet crumbly pastry encasing a delicious lightly spiced fig filling.

 To make the filling

-- Place 175g (6oz) chopped figs ) into a heavy based sauce pan and add 125ml (4floz) water, the juice and zest of 1 lemon, 2 tsp caster sugar ¾tsp ground cinnamon and ¼ tsp mixed spice.
+- Place 175g (6oz) chopped figs ) into a heavy based sauce pan and add 125ml (4floz) water, the juice and zest of 1 lemon, 2 teaspoon caster sugar ¾tsp ground cinnamon and ¼ teaspoon mixed spice.
 Mix.
-Place on a low to medium heat to cook down, this will take about 15 – 20 minutes.
+Place on a low to medium heat to cook down, this will take about 15 - 20 minutes.
 Stir periodically to prevent the mixture from sticking until the mixture is thick mixture.

 - Blend the fig mixture with either a stick blender or food processor.
 Allow to cool.